manideep1116/Covid-19-Notification-System/README.md

-# Covid-19 Notification System using AWS Cloud, Alexa Skill Kit, and Time Series Forecasting
+# Covid-19 Notification System using AWS Cloud, Alexa Skill Kit, and Facebook Prophet

 ### Programmed AWS Lambda in Python, to collect Covid-19 data from open source API's for my State, County and Zip Code and store in AWS S3.
 Send an alert message with the daily new Covid-19 cases along with a customized prevention message as per the number of cases as an SMS to my mobile phone using Amazon SNS.